Lillian1070/showcase_python_EDA_1/README.md

 ## Key Findings
 Throughout the exploratory analysis, the following key insights were uncovered:

-- [Insight 1]: [Brief description of insight and its significance]
+- Relationships with Total Cup Points: [Brief description of insight and its significance]
-- [Insight 2]: [Brief description of insight and its significance]
+- Non-Linear Patterns: [Brief description of insight and its significance]
-- [Insight 3]: [Brief description of insight and its significance]
+- Clustering: [Brief description of insight and its significance]

 These findings provide a clearer picture of the dataset and its relationships, paving the way for more advanced analysis or predictive modeling.